h-enes-simsek/EksiEngel/README.md

 Operations take place in a newly opened tab, while the user can navigate freely in other tabs.
 In addition, the user is informed about the ongoing process and how many authors have been successfully blocked.

+Ekşi Sözlük put a limit on the blocking speed in January 2023.
+Different types of blocks might have different limits, but usually the limit is 6 operations per minute.
+To overcome this problem, Ekşi Engel performs the maximum number of allowed operations per minute and waits during cooldown period.
+Furthermore, users do not have to wait to start a new blocking operation during another is running.
+A queue holds the incoming requests made by the user.

 <h3>Server Part</h3>

 As long as it is allowed in the settings menu, log data and list of blocked users are sent to Ekşi Engel servers.